-Gibbs Law Group and Traverse Legal have filed numerous individual legal claims and an Airbnb class action lawsuit on behalf of hosts who allege that when the COVID-19 pandemic hit, Airbnb seized funds that belonged to hosts while claiming that the money would be refunded to guests.
+Gibbs Law Group and Traverse Legal have filed numerous individual legal claims and an Airbnb class action complaint on behalf of hosts who allege that when the COVID-19 pandemic hit, Airbnb seized funds that belonged to hosts while claiming that the money would be refunded to guests.